Six steps to helping survivors handle financial decisions alone!

 Step Five: Encourage them to plan and invest for a long and fulfilling life.

-As CERTIFIED FINANCIAL PLANNER practitioners who were in the business in the 1990s during the run up of the tech bubble, we observed many people’s fortunes grow almost overnight as a result of being paid in employee stock options only to see those same individuals lose it all through poor financial and tax planning or ill-conceived life choices in the early 2000s.
+As CERTIFIED FINANCIAL PLANNER practitioners who were in the business in the 1990s during the run-up of the tech bubble, we observed many people’s fortunes grow almost overnight as a result of being paid in employee stock options only to see those same individuals lose it all through poor financial and tax planning or ill-conceived life choices in the early 2000s.

 Each survivor has the opportunity to be either a wise or foolish steward of the financial assets and income in their lives.
 Wise counsel from competent mature professional advisors can go a long way toward helping that survivor be a wise steward and being able to enjoy the fruits of their stewardship for the rest of their lives and, if the assets are substantial, possibly affect several future generations of their family.

-Speaking a few well placed words of caution at the right moment to a grieving spouse that will cause them to stop and count to ten before making any financial decisions could be what ultimately makes all the difference in this person’s life.
+Speaking a few well-placed words of caution at the right moment to a grieving spouse that will cause them to stop and count to ten before making any financial decisions could be what ultimately makes all the difference in this person’s life.
 When a truly empathic funeral director has acquired the wisdom to know when it is required of them to step in and be the voice of reason at a time of family crisis is when the true authentic professional has arrived.

 By encouraging your clients to clearly identify what matters most to them, you will be deepening your skill as an authentic communicator.
 Your clients will have a powerfully positive experience with you and your service and you will experience greater fulfillment in your vocation.
 Your client’s positive experience may produce a “Highly Satisfied” client and result in more referrals to you and your services.

-As a widow’s or widower’s first councilors, if you are not comfortable or don’t feel qualified to start the conversation about financial decisions, perhaps you should direct your survivors to work with a fee-only CERTIFIED FINANCIAL PLANNER who specializes in this area.
+Like a widow’s or widower’s first councilors, if you are not comfortable or don’t feel qualified to start the conversation about financial decisions, perhaps you should direct your survivors to work with a fee-only CERTIFIED FINANCIAL PLANNER who specializes in this area.
 Remember an ounce of prevention is worth more than a pound of cure.